raspberrypilearning/get-started-pico-w/en/step_4.md

 --- task ---

-Run your code, and you should see output that looks something like this.
+**Test:** Run your code, and you should see output that looks something like this.

 --- code ---
 ---